Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 - **GitHub Actions**: Use GitHub Actions to automate testing, building, and deploying changes.
 - **CircleCI**: Use CircleCI to automate continuous integration and continuous deployment processes.

-### Access Control
+### Managing Access

 - **Public vs. Private**: Decide whether your design system will be publicly accessible or restricted to internal use.
-- **Authentication**: Use authentication mechanisms (e.g., OAuth, JWT) to control access to the design system and documentation, especially if it is intended for internal use.
+- **Authentication**: Use methods like OAuth or JWT to control access to the design system and documentation, especially if it's meant for internal teams.

 ## Further Reading